-By combining \hyperref[thm32]{Theorem~3.2} and \hyperref[prop33]{Proposition~3.3}, we are able to extend the current understanding and bounds for the total information rate $\bar{I}(E; C, X_0)$.
+By combining \hyperref[thm32]{Theorem 3.2} and \hyperref[prop33]{Proposition 3.3}, we then generalize the existing interpretations and bounds for the total information rate $\bar{I}(E; C, X_0)$.
 Before we show this extension, the notations of feedback capacity $\mathcal{C}_f$ and channel capacity $\mathcal{C}$ are introduced.
-For the control channel \eqref{Ctrl_Channel}, we define the (information) feedback capacity\footnote{In this paper, we adopt the mutual information (rate) version of feedback capacity as in \cite{Kadota_TIT_1971b, Ihara_1993}, as opposed to the (operational) feedback capacity, or the supremum of data rate, used in \cite{Kim_TIT_2006, Weissman_TIT_2013}.} $\mathcal{C}_f := \sup_{(C, X_0)} \bar{I}(E; C, X_0)$ as the supremum of total information rate over all admissible (message) set of $(C, X_0)$; for the same channel without feedback, when the power of input signal is limited by $\mathbb{E}[U_i^\top U^{}_i] \leq \rho_i, \forall i$, the channel capacity $\mathcal{C} := \sup_{\mathbb{E}[U_i^\top U^{}_i] \leq \rho^{}_i}\bar{I}(U; E)$ is defined as the supremum of input-output mutual information rate.
-The following theorem provides an extended sandwich bound on $\bar{I}(E; C, X_0)$. \begin{theorem} For the discrete-time control systems described by \eqref{Ctrl_Plant}-\eqref{Ctrl_Channel} and \hyperref[fig2]{Fig.~2}, the total information rate $\bar{I}(E; C, X_0)$ in \eqref{Ctrl_Channel} is bounded between
+For the control channel \eqref{Ctrl_Channel}, we define the (information) feedback capacity\footnote{In this paper, we adopt the mutual information (rate) version of feedback capacity as in \cite{Kadota_TIT_1971b, Ihara_1993}, as opposed to the (operational) feedback capacity, or the supremum of data rate, used in \cite{Kim_TIT_2006, Weissman_TIT_2013}.} $\mathcal{C}_f := \sup_{(C, X_0, U)} \bar{I}(E; C, X_0)$ as the supremum of total information rate over all admissible pairs of the ``message" $(C, X_0)$ and input $U$; for the same channel without feedback, when the power of input signal is limited by $\mathbb{E}[U_i^\top U^{}_i] \leq \rho_i, \forall i$, the channel capacity $\mathcal{C} := \sup_{\mathbb{E}[U_i^\top U^{}_i] \leq \rho^{}_i}\bar{I}(U; E)$ is defined as the supremum of input-output mutual information rate.
+The following theorem shows an extended sandwich bound on $\bar{I}(E; C, X_0)$. \begin{theorem} For the discrete-time control systems described in \eqref{Ctrl_Plant}-\eqref{Ctrl_Channel} and \hyperref[fig2]{Fig.~2}, the total information rate $\bar{I}(E; C, X_0)$ in \eqref{Ctrl_Channel} is bounded between